informationcake/mosaicking-SWARP/README.md

 SWARP is run from the command line, but you can use a Jupyter notebook to run this using the terminal, and then plot the images using Python.

-To use a Jupyter notebook environment, change to the Jupyter directory then build and run the container.
-A link will appear which you can copy into your browser to access.
+To use a Jupyter notebook environment, change to the Jupyter directory

     cd Jupyter

+then build the container

     docker build . -f ./Dockerfile --tag swarpjupyter:latest

+then run the container and a link will appear which you can copy into your browser to access

     docker run -p 8888:8888 -v "$(pwd)"/scripts:/home/jovyan/scripts --user root -e GRANT_SUDO=yes swarpjupyter

+You should then start a terminal to run the appropriate scripts for LOFAR or SDSS mosaics.

+Finally, you can start a notebook environment and run the `plot-mosaic.ipynb` in the `/jupyter/scripts/lofar` folder to create a plot.

 ### Getting data & making mosaics